The Skalli and Uppgönguhryggur Hike – Iceland

 Uppgönguhryggur

 Before reaching the trail to the summit, you will see a sign with “Hattver” written on it.
 Follow it to get to Uppgönguhryggur.
 Within 10/15 minutes, you should be able to see it.
-Then, you can cross that beautiful ridge and descent on the other side into Jokulgilskvisl.
+Then, you can cross that beautiful ridge and descend on the other side into Jokulgilskvisl.
 You can also explore the area a bit, which I did before going back up Uppgönguhryggur and on the Skalli trail.

 Skalli